-Miranda Lambert Marries Brendan Mclloughlin In Secret Wedding
+Miranda Lambert Marries Brendan Mcloughlin In Secret Wedding

 However, some of Miranda’s fans were shocked by the news of the secret wedding, especially since the pair haven’t been dating all that long.
 As many fans know, Lambert was previously married to singer Blake Shelton.

 The pair announced their split back in 2015 after four years of marriage.
-Lambert the moved on to singer Anderson East, whom she spent two years with, and then began dating Turnpike Troubadours singer, Evan Felker, which caused a ton of controversy as Felker was married at the time and had allegedly blindsided his wife, Staci, with a divorce filing to be with Miranda.
+Lambert then moved on to singer Anderson East, whom she spent two years with, and then began dating Turnpike Troubadours singer Evan Felker, which caused a ton of controversy, as Felker was married at the time and had allegedly blindsided his wife, Staci, with a divorce filing to be with Miranda.

-Miranda and Evan called off their relationship in August, meaning that the Lambert and Loughlin had been dating for less than six months before getting married.
+Miranda and Evan called off their relationship in August, meaning that the Lambert and Mcloughlin had been dating for less than six months before getting married.

 Following her split with Felker, Lambert opened up to the Tennessean about being single.